psecio/websecio/_posts/2013/01/2013-01-17__Password-Hashing-with-Zend-Crypt.md

 #### That's it?

 Yep, that's all you'll need to do to get started hashing your passwords with bcrypt.
-Of course, you don't necessarily need a library (or three) to get this kind of fnctionality into your app, but it's a nice, easy drop-in solution that can get you going quickly.
+Of course, you don't necessarily need a library (or three) to get this kind of functionality into your app, but it's a nice, easy drop-in solution that can get you going quickly.
 Plus, you have the added benefit of it being a part of a framework with some great backing, both corporate and community.